PacktPublishing/Hands-On-Algorithms-for-Computer-Vision/README.md

 Read, write, and process images and videos
-Perform mathematical, matrix, and other types of image data operations Create and use histograms from back-projection images Detect motion, extract foregrounds, and track objects
+Perform mathematical, matrix, and other types of image data operations Create and use histograms from back-projection images Detect motion, extract foregrounds, and track objects.
-Extract key points with a collection of feature detector algorithms Develop cascade classifiers and use them, and train and test classifiers Employ TensorFlow Object Detection to detect multiple objects
+Extract key points with a collection of feature detector algorithms Develop cascade classifiers and use them, and train and test classifiers Employ TensorFlow Object Detection to detect multiple objects.

 If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1789130948) today!